nielsenchristoffer93/assignment-5-trivia-game/README.md

 # Assignment 5 Trivia Game 📚

-Build an online trivia game as a Single Page Application using the Vue.js framework (version 2.x).
+An online trivia game as a Single Page Application using the Vue.js framework (version 2.x).

 ## Start Screen 👍